-This year Wisconsin voters will head to the polls to elect a U.S. President, as well as electing U.S. Congressional Representatives.
-The 2020 Wisconsin partisan primary is August 11th and the general election is November 3rd.
+2022 is an important election year.
+Wisconsin voters will elect a U.S. Senator, as well as electing U.S. Congressional Representatives.
+The 2022 Wisconsin partisan primary is August 9th, and the general election is November 8th.

 Election season is an important time to educate the candidates and the community about disability issues.
 According to the US Centers for Disease Control and Prevention (CDC), 1 in 4 adults in the US has a disability, including impairments with vision, hearing, mobility, and cognition.
 Many people with disabilities rely on programs and services funded by the federal government to support them in maintaining their health, accessing education and employment, and participating in their communities.